-An unlawful detention occurs when a person’s right to personal liberty is restricted without recourse to lawful processes.
-The concept of unlawful detention include, and are not restricted to:
+An unlawful detention occurs when a person’s right to personal liberty is restricted without following the legal process.
+This includes:

 A real-life case:

 CHIEF IBRAHIM SALAMI v.
-PA JOSIAH OYEDIRAN OLAOYE & ANOR (2018) LPELR-47256(CA) – The appellant was detained for a period of three days without reasonable cause for the delay.
-The arrest and detention was adjudged unlawful by the appeal court.
+PA JOSIAH OYEDIRAN OLAOYE & ANOR (2018) LPELR-47256(CA) – A man was detained for a period of three days without reasonable cause for the delay.
+The arrest and detention was deemed unlawful by the appeal court.

-If at the expiration of 28 days, you are still not put before a court that has the jurisdiction (authority) to decide on your case, you can apply for bail (Your application for bail is subject to the processes involved in bail application in Nigeria -for more information on bail in Nigeria, see the section on bail).
+If after both extensions, you are still not put before a court that has the jurisdiction (authority) to decide on your case, you can apply for bail.

 If the application on bail is rejected your stay in custody can be extended for another 28 days (making it 56 days in total).
 In case you are still being remanded when the extended period lapses, the court will discharge you and you should be immediately released from custody.